skillrepos/ollama-intro/labs.md

 <br><br>

-3. Now the same request with streaming left on, which is the default.
+3. Now issue the same request with streaming left on, which is the default.
+Note the difference from the last run.

 ```
 curl -sS http://localhost:11434/api/generate -d '{